Overloading Operators

 Screenshot from The Witcher 3: Wild Hunt

-For example, if we had a custom type called Vector, and we wanted to give Vectors the ability to be added to other Vectors using the + operator, we would define a function called operator+ as follows:
+We wanted to give Vector objects the ability to be added to other Vectors using the + operator, That operator would return a new Vector.
+To implement this, we’d define a function as follows:

 Vector operator+(const Vector& a,